CJ-Lee01/CJ-Lee01.github.io/_posts/2025-05-11-creating-the-site.md

 top-image: "/assets/images/sitepreview.png"
 image-description: "A screenshot of my website"
 ---
-Now, the tech stack hsa been chosen.
+Now, the tech stack has been chosen.

 The next question on building the website would be